-Remind learners of the names of different foodstuffs that they learnt in Primary 2.
-Use a food chart or the pictures of different foods shown in Activity 1 on Page 111 of the Pupils Book.
+Remind learners of the names of different food stuffs that they learntin Primary 2.
+Use a food chart or the pictures of different foods shown in activity 1, 2 and 3.
 Then ask a few learners to name some of the foods that they eat at home.
 They don't necessarily have to be the ones shown in the pictures.
 Carry out a simple survey of which pupils ate a certain meal the previous day, or even in the morning.
 Count them and state simply that (12 or whichever number you get) pupils took tea with bread in the morning.

 Arrange learners in groups and let them carry out simple surveys similar to what you did.
 Let them find out what they had, say for lunch the previous day, and then count the number of people who had the same meal and report to the class.
+From these data, draw a table and a graph.